There's still some decent stuff here, but I got, don't worry.

 And there it is, my ventriloquist joke, actually considered as a substantive matter.

-Talk to Harry Carson, number 53 linebacker New York Giants from the LT and earlier generation.
+And it's also generationally, talk to Harry Carson, number 53 linebacker New York Giants from the LT and earlier generation.

-And to him, there is no N-word with the A on the end of it, and another N-word with the ER.
+And to him, there is no N-word with the A on the end of it and another N-word with the ER.

-It's a whole thing, and it's never permissible.
+It's a whole thing and it's never permissible.

-And Harry Carson, he's he's he's a black guy.
+And Harry Carson, he's a black guy.

 He says, I don't care what you tell me about these young guys, and they use it all the time.